JeheeChoi/my-drugs-client/README.md

 - User can create(add) a record of a prescription
 - User can see all the prescriptions that are stored
 - User can update the prescriptions(log side effects, likes/dislikes)
-- User can delete(archieve) the prescriptions
+- User can delete(archive) the prescriptions

 ### Resources